Amphitryon (film)

 Amphitryon is a 1935 German musical film.
 Written and directed by Reinhold Schünzel, it is based on plays by Molière, Plautus, and Heinrich von Kleist, which in turn are based on Greek mythology.
+On the contrary, Rafael de España, an expert in Greek-themed cinema, points out that it is not a direct adaptation of any of the previous works, but rather a work with multiple humorous anachronisms taken from the American film Roman Scandals (1932).

 The film is known by a variety of other names: Amphitryon – Happiness from the Clouds, Amphitryon – Aus den Wolken kommt das Glück in Austria, Amfitryon in Greece, Anfitrione in Italy, Det gudomliga äventyret in Sweden.

 Amphitryon was filmed in Ufa-Atelier, Neubabelsberg, from 2 February 1935 – May 1935.
 It was one of UFA's many multiple-language version films: a French version, Les dieux s'amusent (The gods are having fun), was shot at the same time.

 Synopsis

 Amphitryon is a Theban general away at war.
 The god Jupiter disguises himself as Amphitryon to seduce Amphitryon's wife, Alkmene.